Aceinna/docs_openrtk/tutorial.rst

 **VG/AHRS**

-VG and AHRS uses rate-sensors, accelerometers, and (in the case of an AHRS) magnetometers to compute the attitude and heading of a body in space.
+The Vertical Gyro (VG) and Attitude and Heading Reference System (AHRS) application uses rate-sensors, accelerometers, and (in the case of an AHRS) magnetometers to compute the attitude and heading of a body in space.
 Rate-sensors are used to propagate the attitude forward in time at high data-rates (DR) while accelerometers and magnetometers act as references, correcting for rate-sensor biases and attitude errors.